Blackboard Ultra Course View Faculty Quick Start Guide

 When you design your course, we recommend that your content be “chunked” into discrete, manageable units of learning.
 This could be by week, unit, topic, or whatever will help to present materials in a meaningful and helpful way.

 You may create folders on your Course Content page or create folders within Learning Modules.
-You can create two levels of folders to organize your content.

 Create Ultra Documents